Business Owners in Vancouver

 Holding company strategy

 A holding company receives dividends from your operating company tax-free and holds assets protected from the operating risks of the business.
 The holdco can own investments, real estate, life insurance policies, and shares in other companies.
-We analyze whether a holdco makes sense in your situation and ensure it's integrated into your estate plan properly.
+We analyze whether a holdco makes sense in your situation and help integrate it into your estate plan properly.

 04